appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 5. For each bucket noted in step 3, click on a target S3 Bucket.
 6. Click on `Properties`
 7. In the `Server access logging` section, verify that server access logging is `Enabled`
+8. Repeat the above steps for each in-use region

 **From Command Line:**